Ghost of Tsushima: Adaptations

 On March 25, 2021, Sony Pictures and PlayStation Productions announced the development of a film adaptation of the game, directed by Chad Stahelski.
 The film will be produced by Stahelski, Alex Young, and Jason Spitz of 87Eleven Entertainment alongside Asad Qizilbash and Carter Swan of PlayStation Productions.
 Sucker Punch will serve as executive producers, with Peter Kang overseeing production on the studio's behalf.
 On April 12, 2022, Takashi Doscher was brought on to write the screenplay.
 The film is in development.

 Jin Sakai made a cameo in episode 15 of the Secret Level TV series.

 In January 2025, Sony announced an anime inspired by the game's multiplayer mode, titled Ghost of Tsushima: Legends.
-It is being produced by Kamikaze Douga in partnership with Aniplex and Sony Music and directed by Takanobu Mizuno, with series composition by Gen Urobuchi; it is scheduled to be released on Crunchyroll in 2027.
+It is being produced by Kamikaze Douga in partnership with Hayate Inc., Sony Music and PlayStation Productions and directed by Takanobu Mizuno, with series composition by Gen Urobuchi; it is scheduled to be released on Crunchyroll in 2027.